Immersalab/immersalabwebsite/README.md

-# ImmersaLab Website
+# Immersalab Website

-Official website for **ImmersaLab** — a creative lab building the future of graphics and immersive experiences through [Glint3D](https://github.com/QuinnAho/Glint3D), the living renderer.
+Official website for **Immersalab** — a creative lab building the future of graphics and immersive experiences through [Glint3D](https://github.com/QuinnAho/Glint3D), the living renderer.

 ## Overview

-This repository contains the marketing site for ImmersaLab and Glint3D, showcasing our rendering technology, product vision, and team.
+This repository contains the marketing site for Immersalab and Glint3D, showcasing our rendering technology, product vision, and team.

 ## What's Inside